School Science Lessons

 4.3.1 Measure the amount of juice from apple mash with and without pectinase, (Experiment).

-Orchid apple, (Malus pumila), medium tree, deciduous, lenticels on fruit, fruit large, sweet, used fresh, canned preserved, deciduous, propagation from grafting, Europe, England, (naturalized), Rosaceae
+Orchid apple, (Malus pumila), medium tree, deciduous, lenticels on fruit, fruit large, sweet, used fresh or canned or preserved, deciduous, propagation from grafting, Europe, England, (naturalized), Rosaceae

 Pilar apple, (Malus tschonoskii), ornamental, planted in parks, Rosaceae